anitab-org/mentorship-flutter/README.md

 - Profile page
 - Relation Page
 - Members page
+- Changing password

 **What is missing? (in comparison to [Mentorship Android](https://github.com/systers/mentorship-android))**

-- RelationPage: updating `availableToMentor` and `needsMentoring` status i
+- RelationPage: updating `availableToMentor` and `needsMentoring` status doesn't work
-- Changing password
-- About screen
+- About screen is basically About dialog.
+It's very simple, more info should be added.

-Occasional UI bugs may occur – in that write on [Systers Zulip chat](https://systers-opensource.zulipchat.com/#narrow/stream/212722-gci/topic/Cross-platform.20mentorship).
+Occasional UI bugs may occur – in this case, please create an issue.

 ### Overview